anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Added security considerations for using mDNS without a specific product-serial-number, issue #75
 * Clarified pledge-status responses are cumulative, issue #73
 * Removed agent-sign-cert from trigger data to save bandwidth and remove complexity through options, issue #70
-* Changed terminology for LDevID(Reg) certificate to registrar EE certificate, as it does not need to be an LDevID, issue #66
+* Changed terminology for LDevID(Reg) certificate to registrar LDevID certificate, as it does not need to be an LDevID, issue #66
 * Added new protected header parameter (created-on) in PER to support freshness validation, issue #63
 * Removed reference to CAB Forum as not needed for BRSKI-PRM specifically, issue #65
 * Enhanced error codes in section 5.5.1, issue #39, #64
 * Enhanced security considerations and privacy considerations, issue #59
 * Issue #50 addressed by referring to the utilized enrollment protocol
-* Issue #47 MASA verification of LDevID(RegAgt) to the same registrar EE certificate domain CA
+* Issue #47 MASA verification of LDevID(RegAgt) to the same registrar LDevID certificate domain CA
 * Reworked terminology of "enrollment object", "certification object", "enrollment request object", etc., issue #27
 * Reworked all message representations to align with encoding
 * Added explanation of MASA requiring domain CA cert in section 5.5.1 and section 5.5.2, issue #36